Code-Institute-Submissions/jcode-bootcamp/README.md

 This is the marketing site for jCode. jCode is an online coding bootcamp, focused on providing completely bespoke courses.
 This platform is unique in the sense that potential students get in touch to have a course tailored to them and their needs.

-The site is designed to be responsive and accesible on all devices, meaning it is easy to navigate for potential students.
+The site is designed to be responsive and accessible on all devices, meaning it is easy to navigate for potential students.

 ![Live site screenshot](screenshots/live_site_screenshot.JPG)